John Borlase Warren

-Admiral Sir John Borlase Warren, 1st Baronet (2 September 1753 – 27 February 1822) was a Royal Navy officer, diplomat and politician who sat in the British House of Commons between 1774 and 1807.
+Admiral of the White Sir John Borlase Warren, 1st Baronet (2 September 1753 – 27 February 1822) was a Royal Navy officer, diplomat and politician who sat in the British House of Commons between 1774 and 1807.

 Early life

 Born in Stapleford, Nottinghamshire, he was the son and heir of John Borlase Warren (died 1763) of Stapleford and Little Marlow.
-He entered Emmanuel College, Cambridge in 1769, but in 1771 entered the navy as an able seaman; in 1774 he became member of Parliament for Great Marlow; and in 1775 he was created a baronet, the baronetcy held by his ancestors, the Borlases, having become extinct in 1689.
+He entered Emmanuel College, Cambridge in 1769, but in 1771 entered the Royal Navy as an able seaman; in 1774 he became member of Parliament for Great Marlow; and in 1775 he was created a baronet, the baronetcy held by his ancestors, the Borlases, having become extinct in 1689.

 Career

-His career as a seaman really began in 1777, and two years later he obtained command of a ship.
+His career as a seaman really began in 1777, and two years later he was promoted to master and commander and made captain of HMS Ariadne.
+Warren was promoted to post-captain on 25 April 1781.
 On 23 April 1794, as Commodore of the frigate squadron off the north-west French coast assisting in the blockade of Brest, Warren and his squadron captured a number of French frigates.
 In 1795, he commanded one of the two squadrons carrying troops for the Quiberon expedition and in 1796 his frigate squadron off Brest is said to have captured or destroyed 220 vessels.
 In October 1798, a French fleet—carrying 5,000 men—sailed from Brest intending to invade Ireland.
 The plan was frustrated in no small part due to the squadron under his command during the action of 12 October 1798 off Donegal.
+Warre was promoted to Rear-Admiral of the Blue on 14 February 1799 and again to Rear-Admiral of the White on 1 January 1801.

 Diplomatic career

-In 1802, he was sworn of the Privy Council and sent to St. Petersburg as ambassador extraordinary, but he did not forsake the sea.
-In 1806 he captured a large French warship, the Marengo, at the action of 13 March 1806.
-He was commander-in-chief on the North American Station from 1807 to 1810.
-He became an admiral in 1810, and was commander-in-chief on this Station again from 1813 to 1814.
+In 1802, Warren became a member of the Privy Council and sent to St. Petersburg as ambassador extraordinary, though he continued his career in the British navy, being promoted to Rear-Admiral of the Red on 23 April 1804.
+On 9 November 1805 Warren was promoted to Vice-Admiral of the Blue and in the action of 13 March 1806 he captured the French ship of the line Marengo.
+Warren served as commander-in-chief of the North American Station from 1807 to 1810, during which he was promoted to Vice-Admiral of the White on 28 April 1808.

+He was promoted to Admiral of the Blue on 31 July 1810 and again served as commander-in-chief of the North American Station from 1812 to 1813.
+On 4 June 1814 Warren was promoted again to Admiral of the White.
 While in Halifax he determined the late commander John Shortland's dog had been stolen from London and brought to Halifax.
 He had the dog returned to London to Shortland's widow.
-In 1814, Warren led the British forces which occupied Havre de Grace, Maryland and burnt much of the town, including the home of Commodore John Rodgers.
+During the War of 1812, Warren held ultimate command over the British forces which carried out the raid on Havre de Grace on 3 May 1813, though he did not physically participate in the raid.